SlexAxton/uxoflanguagetalk/README.md

-# MVC Module Magic

-The talk that I gave at BackboneConf 2012
+# The UX of Language

+For jQuery Con SF 2012

+Based on my blog post: http://alexsexton.com/blog/2012/03/the-ux-of-language/